nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+Editing a field with multiple entries will **overwrite all existing values of that field**.

-For optional fields, you can remove all the person’s information in that field by typing the prefix (eg: `t/`) without including any information after the prefix.
+For fields with multiple entries, you can remove all the person’s information in that field by typing the prefix (eg: `t/`) without including any information after the prefix.

 </div>